 § 2HHH, in which fees for fingerprint background checks are deposited.

 Finished Marijuana means Usable Marijuana, Cannabis resin or Cannabis concentrate.

+Finished Marijuana Product means a Marijuana Product that is completely manufactured and ready for retail sale.

 Flowering means the gametophytic or reproductive state of Cannabis or Marijuana in which the plant produces flowers, trichomes, and Cannabinoids characteristic of Marijuana.